rcos/CSCI-4470-OpenSource/Modules/03.DocumentationAndCommunity/Lab-DocumentationAndCommunity.md

    2. Running
       - From the command line, run `gitstats <path to project1 git repo> <output path>` inside the cloned project directory
+      	 - If you get an error with `gnuplot` not being able to generate a .png file, you can safely ignore it.
+Your output won't be quite as nice, but you will be able to answer all of the questions.
+      	 - If you really want the graphs, edit the file `gitstats` and change all occurences of `.png` to `.svg` and remove all occurences of `transparent`.
+Then rerun.
       - You can see the output in a browser by typing `file:///<output path>/index.html` in the address bar (use `pwd` from the command line to get the current path  )
       - You may also be able to open it from the command line using `xdg-open <output path>/index.html`, `sensible-browser <output path>/index.html`, or `sensible-browser <output path>/index.html`
       - Repeat this for each of the five projects.
-   4. Compare to your results from the github exercise to these results and comment on your findings in `Lab3.md`.
+   4. Compare to your results from the github exercise to these results and comment on your findings in your `lab report`.

    > If you are curious, please read and try to understand the [python code for gitstats](https://github.com/hoxu/gitstats/blob/master/gitstats).
 (Its even better if you suggest some improvements!)